A “mortgage rate lock” is essential to ensure you actually receive the interest rate you are quoted by a bank or

-They may say your rate is this or that, or that it’s locked, but in actuality they may be floating your rate in the hopes of getting a better commission or yield spread premium.
+They may say your rate is this or that, or that it’s locked, but in actuality they may be floating your rate in the hopes of getting a better commission.

-Sometimes brokers will settle for a lower rate with less commission to them, but often they’ll simply tell the borrower the rate is higher for some reason.
+Sometimes they will settle for a lower rate with less commission to them, but often they’ll simply tell the borrower the rate is higher for some reason.

 Watch Out for Changes to Your Mortgage Rate

 - Always beware of a possible bait-and-switch

 - Where you’re quoted a low mortgage rate initially

 - Then told something entirely different later on